census-instrumentation/opencensus-specs/resource/Resource.md

 # Resource API Overview
-The resource library primarily defines a type that captures about information about the entity for which stats or traces are recorded.
-It further provides a framework for detection of resource information from the environment and progressive population as signals propagate from the core instrumentation library to the a backend's exporter.
+The resource library primarily defines a type that captures information about the entity for which stats or traces are recorded.
+It further provides a framework for detection of resource information from the environment and progressive population as signals propagate from the core instrumentation library to a backend's exporter.

 ## Resource type
 A `Resource` describes the entity for which a signal was collected through two fields:
 * `type`: a string which describes a well-known type of entity.
-It SHOULD be namespaced to avoid collisions across different environment, e.g. `kubernetes.io/container`, `cloud.google.com/gce/instance`.
+It SHOULD be namespaced to avoid collisions across different environment, e.g. `k8s.io/container`, `cloud.google.com/gce/instance`.
 * `labels`: a dictionary of labels with string keys and values that provide information about the entity.